-On a Windows system the Serial over LAN feature and CLI capabilities are automatically installed with ISM (see page 14).
+On a Windows system the Serial over LAN feature and CLI capabilities are automatically installed with ISM (see page 18).
 The network proxy (dpcproxy.exe) is installed as a service and automatically starts each time the system boots.
 The dpccli.exe interface between the command console and the proxy is installed with a PATH environment variable that makes it executable from any directory.
 (The dpcproxy and dpccli executables are discussed in detail later in this chapter).

-On a Linux system you must specifically install a package to get these features.
+On a Linux system you must specifically install a package to get these features, as described in Installing ISM Command Line Interface Software on Linux on page 22.
 The package installation sets up the network proxy as a daemon that automatically runs when the system boots.
 This enables a Linux system to act as a client of the ISM Command Line Interface.